Categories: Tips and Tricks

 To conclude, there are various ways to call a child method from a parent component in React, including props and callbacks, refs, and contexts.
 Each of these strategies has benefits and drawbacks, and the developer’s choice ultimately chooses which strategy to use.

 However, references and context may result in a close relationship between parent and child components, which lowers the maintainability and reuse of the code.
 When feasible, it is best to utilize props and callbacks rather than refs and context.
-It is essential to hire React JS developer with expertise with these methods.
+It is essential to hire a React JS developer with expertise with these methods.

 A developer can help your business produce high-quality React apps with more features and flexibility.